ECOWAS Standby Force

-The ECOWAS Standby Force (ESF) is a standby arrangement made up of military, police and civilian components and which is consistent with Chapter VIII of the United Nations Charter which provides for regional peace and security arrangements.
+Found in 1975, the ECOWAS Standby Force (ESF) is a standby arrangement made up of military, police and civilian components in accordance with Chapter VIII of the United Nations Charter which provides for regional peace and security arrangements.
 A partial legal basis is given by Article 21 of the ECOWAS Protocol Relating to the Mechanism for Conflict Prevention, Management, Resolution, Peacekeeping and Security.

 Background

 The ESF forms an integral component of the broader African Standby Force (ASF) framework, which consists of five regional units (North, East, West/ECOWAS, Central, and South).
 The ASF represents a multinational, continental African, and diverse peacekeeping entity, encompassing military, law enforcement, and civilian components, all operating under the guidance of the African Union.
 The primary mission of the ASF is to be activated during periods of turmoil within the African continent.

-Involvement
+Deployment

 Liberia

 In Liberia, from 1990 to 1997, ECOWAS actively engaged in diplomatic efforts and peacekeeping operations amid the civil war.
 ECOWAS justified its involvement by citing adherence to an international normative framework in which sovereignty was considered the fundamental constitutive norm, and non-intervention stood as the primary regulatory norm.